justadzr/r-matrices-and-ybe-pack/README.md

 ### A small package for classical r-matrices and quantum R-matrices in affine untwisted sl(n)
 ---
+Now my program works.
+I've tested it with all triples of sl(n) for n <= 5.
+I have some trouble getting the correct standard part out of this formula.
+Indeed, the nonstandard part of my formula corresponds to the original formula of BD, however the standard parts are vastly different.
+The same is true for Polishchuk's formula.
+I suspect my formula is gauge equivalent to BD's.

+---
 I'm now having trouble to write down the standard part of R_{T, s} given a triple and a continuous datum.
 Technically speaking, here s can be selected as an element of sl(n).
 But it troubles me when I tried to produce the standard part.
 That is, the method I use produces a different standard part in contrast to Polishchuk's formula, although our nonstandard parts are the same (for associative matrices), which is not surprising.

 Update: ok I figured out why.
 I saw the part with e_{-α}\otimes e_{α} as the standard part, and multiplied both sides of it with q^s, which is not what I'm supposed to do.
 After getting this part out and multiplying the true standard part with q^s, we get the same standard part, and there is no need to think about where s lives.